leahgarrett/go-intro-workshop/README.md

-# Intro to Go for Complete Beginners Workshop
+# Intro to Go for Beginners Workshop

 [00 Introduction](./00_introduction.md)